 We’re delighted to welcome you and your child/ren to Isambard Kingdom Brunel Primary School (IKB), as part of our new Reception cohort!

-It’s definitely an unusual and challenging time at the moment and we appreciate that you and your child, might be feeling anxious about the transition into reception this September.
+The past year has definitely been an unusual and challenging time and we appreciate that you and your child might be feeling anxious about the transition into reception this September.
 However, we really want to reassure you that we are here for you, every step of the way.
-Additionally, we are aware that your child/ren will have missed out on time in their current early year’s settings, where they would have continued to develop their social and emotional skills through play – but rest assured that we will work hard to support this, once your child starts in school full time.
+Additionally, we are aware that your child/ren might have missed out on time in their current early year’s settings during this period, where they would have continued to develop their social and emotional skills through play.
+Rest assured that we will work hard to support this, once your child starts in school with us full time.

 If you have any concerns or questions about your child’s transition, please let us know by contacting Mr. Richard Healey (Headteacher) using the school email address: firstname.lastname@example.org